Your First Initiative

 The initiative detail view

-The detail view opens at /autobuild/initiatives/{id} and shows the full picture of the initiative.
+The detail view shows the full picture of your initiative.

-At the top you'll see breadcrumbs: Autobuild > Initiatives > [initiative name].
-Below that, the initiative name, its status badge, priority indicator, and any linked project.
+At the top, you'll see a navigation trail showing where you are: Autobuild > Initiatives > [initiative name].
+Below that are the initiative name, its status badge, priority indicator, and any linked project.

-The detail view is split into a main column (narrative content and timelines) and a details panel on the right.
-Key sections:
+The detail view is split into a main column for narrative content and timelines, and a details panel on the right.

 Main column: